-Each of the 11 Purple Heart medals was inside a bank safe deposit box.
-Each bank determined the safe deposit box as abandoned because the owner(s) of the box had not touched it in several years.
-As a result, the contents of each safe deposit box were turned over to the Illinois State Treasurer's Office.
+Each of the Purple Heart medals was inside a bank safe deposit box.
+Banks determined the safe deposit box was abandoned because the owner(s) of the box had not touched it in several years.
+As a result, the contents of each safe deposit box were turned over to the State Treasurer's Office.